Please note: Nuke Em® is no longer OMRI listed.

 - Doesn’t lower the value of produce

-- Doesn’t slow photosynthesis by reducing light to photon cells on leaves like other oil based pesticides and plant detergent washes
+- Doesn’t slow photosynthesis by reducing light to photon cells on leaves

-- Doesn’t slow photosynthesis from residue clogging the leaf stomata like other oil and detergent based pesticides and plant washes
+- Doesn’t slow photosynthesis from residue clogging the leaf stomata

-- Doesn’t have high concentrations of oils in it, so no oily residue on flowers or leaves
+- Doesn’t contain high concentrations of oils

 - Doesn’t smell bad

 - Doesn’t make leaves, stems and flowers sticky

 Flying Skull Plant Products brings Nuke Em® to the indoor/outdoor gardening community.
 This multi-purpose insecticide and fungicide kills the eggs, larvae, juvenile and adult insects that feed on and ultimately kill plants.
 It targets all species of Broad Mites, Russet Mites, Spider Mites, Root Aphids, Leaf Aphids, Thrips, Whitefly and other plant leaf and soil insect parasites.
 Its unique formula also allows for outstanding control of the vast varieties of powdery mildew and mold found in the garden.
 Most of the ingredients are food grade ingredients that you would find in a loaf of bread!
 Brilliant!!